MolochVentures/moloch-monorepo/README.md

   To install it we use npm like that:

 1. `npm install -g ganache-cli`
-2. `ganache-cli -m \"fetch local valve black attend double eye excite planet primary install allow\" -a 100`
+2. `ganache-cli -h 0.0.0.0 -m \"fetch local valve black attend double eye excite planet primary install allow\" -a 100`

   With this command we use the seed to create 100 accounts with 100 ETH each.